-Exposing a container service to outside is often not easy.
+Exposing a container service to the outside is often not easy.
 Especially when considering the SSL certifications.
-To address this problem, Kubernetes introduced a concept called Ingress, in which provides routing from the outside of the cluster to services within the container.
+To address this problem, Kubernetes introduced a concept called Ingress, which provides routing from the outside of the cluster to services within the container.

 In this article, we will introduce a method similar to the last method mentioned above but includes some GUI tools for easier management.

 Nginx Proxy Manager (npm but not)